threadkind/GWGND02-Memory-Game/README.md

 The game uses [Google Font: Titan One](https://fonts.google.com/specimen/Titan+One).

-All images used in the game were created by Amy Winne.
+All images used in the game were created by the author.

 ## Author